The Field of Comparative Religion in Islamic Thought

 Dialogue in the Islamic view is a human necessity because the Muslim does not live alone in this world and independently of the outside world with various religions and beliefs.
 Modern media has made the world a small village.
 People see and hear what is going on in the entire world in one moment, so that various cultures and civilisation are exposed to one another.
 This leads to dialogue between these various cultures for the purpose of benefitting in worldly things and to avoid conflict which could lead to war and violence.

-Recently the misunderstanding between East and West has increased to the extent that violence and belligerence has spread throughout the world.
+Recently, the misunderstanding between East and West has increased to the extent that violence and belligerence has spread throughout the world.
 To arrive at peaceful solution for these conflicts at all levels, there needs to be objective dialogue rather than the use of force and violence.
 The scholars of Islam encourage dialogue between religions for various reasons, which is summarised in the following: religious questions are an inextricable part of the reality of the world that we live in today; religious beliefs compose the background of many of the problems in the world today, since religion has a strong influence on people today and before; and religious dialogue is a necessary part of dialogue between civilisations, since religion is a central component of civilisations throughout the world and constitutes a central component of culture and civilisation.

 In summary, Islamic teachings provides a strong foundation for interreligious dialogue in general, and dialogue with people on various topics.
 Islam sees that the “notion of differences between people is one of Allah’s Principles in the world and occurs by Allah’s Will.”
 Related to this is the principle of “the right to choose”, so that there is no compulsion in faith.
-Islam affirms that Allah (s.w.t.) created people, into male and female, and into various tribes and nations, so that they can come to know one another and it calls to cooperation and help amongst people.
+Islam affirms that Allah (s.w.t.) created people, into male and female, and into various tribes and nations, so that they can come to know one another, and it calls for cooperation and help amongst people.
 The Prophet of Islam (s.a.w.) engaged in dialogue with the followers of Christianity and Judaism.
 The constitution that the Prophet (s.a.w.) established in Madina contained the principles of cooperation and living together and encourages continued dialogue.
-Since that time dialogue has continued to be enacted by people of various faiths in Islamic Arab Civilisation.
+Since that time, dialogue has continued to be enacted by people of various faiths in Islamic Arab Civilisation.

 The aims of dialogue are arriving at a common view in resisting oppression and doing good.
 Allah (s.w.t.)
 States: